i-am-nolan25/Personal-Portfolio/README.md

 # Acknowledgment 🎊

 The project drew inspiration from [codewithsadee](https://github.com/codewithsadee) and underwent substantial modifications.
+The project also used [dotenv](https://github.com/motdotla/dotenv) from [Scott Motte](https://github.com/motdotla) to secure the [Instagram Basic Display API](https://developers.facebook.com/docs/instagram-basic-display-api/) access token and key.
+This project was built using Node.js (https://nodejs.org/), a powerful JavaScript runtime that allowed us to run server-side code and build scalable applications.
+I am grateful to the Node.js community for their contributions and support.

 # Contact 📬
 For any inquiries, feedback, or collaboration opportunities, please feel free to reach out to me through my [email](nl020@bucknell.edu) or [LinkedIn](https://www.linkedin.com/in/naing-oo-lwin-nolan/).